run-ai/docs/docs/admin/runai-setup/advanced/researcher-authentication.md

 This document relates to several separate configuration flows:

 1. Classic (SaaS) installation of Run:AI
+2. Classic (SaaS) installation of Run:AI for new Run:AI tenants (which use `<company-name>.app.run.ai` as URL)
-2. Self-hosted installation of Run:AI
+3. Self-hosted installation of Run:AI
-3. Single sign-on (or SSO).
+4. Single sign-on (or SSO).
 Both SaaS and Self-hosted are covered under this flow.
 To enable SSO you should start by following the [single-sign on](sso.md) instructions.

 Additional notes are available below for  __Rancher Kubernetes Engine (RKE)__